Jgrtowy/tomochan/README.md

 ## contributing

-found a bug? create an issue
+found a bug or have an idea for a new feature? create an issue

-want to fix something yourself? open a pull request
+want to fix something yourself? fork, fix and open a pull request

-new feature idea? contact me [here](https://jgrtowy.xyz/contact)

 simple as that 😉